Understanding retail demand planning: avoiding stockouts and maximising sales

 This will support you with comprehensive demand planning (armed with modern forecasting tools), incorporating the main influencing factors and strategic considerations, to balance supply and demand effectively.

-• Enhanced inventory management – maintain appropriate inventory levels, reducing the risks of overstocking or stockouts.
+• Enhanced inventory management – helping you maintain appropriate inventory levels, reducing the risks of overstocking or stockouts.

-• Minimising carrying costs – reduces the need for product markdowns or discounts to clear excess inventory.
+• Minimising carrying costs – reducing the need for product markdowns or discounts to clear excess inventory.

 • Increased agility – enabling you to adjust according to changing needs.

-• Streamlined operations – offering cost-savings, process efficiencies and better resource allocation.
+• Streamlined operations – offering cost-savings, greater efficiency and better resource allocation.

-• Improved customer satisfaction – meeting customer demand consistently and preventing frustration from stockouts boosts reputation and fosters loyalty.
+• Improved customer satisfaction – meeting demand and minimising frustration from stockouts boosts your brand’s reputation and encourages customer loyalty.

-• Freeing up working capital – avoids tying up crucial cash in excess stock.
+• Freeing up working capital – preventing you from tying up crucial cash in excess stock that’s required elsewhere.

-Certain factors will always be out of your control but you can still put measures in place to cater for unforeseen events and mitigate risks.
+Good retail demand planning includes robust risk management.
+Certain factors will be out of your control, but you can still put measures in place to cater for unforeseen events and mitigate risks.

 • Leverage new technologies to predict business outcomes and detect risks